mnit-rtmc/iris/docs/comm_config.md

 may be useful set this the same as **poll period**, to reduce costs.

-**Timeout** determines how long to wait after a poll, if a response is not received, before communicaton will fail.
-For each poll, 2 retries will happen before the operation is aborted.
+**Timeout** determines how long to wait after a poll, if a response is not received, before the poll will fail.

 **Retry Threshold** is the number of times a controller operation is retried if not already failed.